A Coalition for Change

 Adasina's Strategic Investor Campaigns

 OUR MISSION: To uproot systems that reinforce, perpetuate, and exacerbate racial inequities.
-We organize investors to join us in divesting from companies that Adasina determines participate in, or benefit from, those unjust systems.
+We educate investors on the risks posed by racial injustice in the public markets and mobilize investors to discourage companies from participating in racially unjust systems.

 As a Black-owned company, Adasina’s involvement in this sector is extensive and multi-faceted.
-In June 2020, in the wake of George Floyd’s murder, we publicly released our entire dataset of our Racial Justice Exclusion List so others could access this important data.
+In June 2020, in the wake of George Floyd’s murder, we publicly released our entire dataset of our Racial Justice Investor Dataset so others could access this important data.
 This list made national headlines in the New York Times, Bloomberg, the Financial Times, and Financial Planning Magazine, among others.

 investor_statement_yellow